Cockpit SX - Review

 Build Quality

-Although moulded entirely from plastic, the Cockpit SX feels solid and reassuring, rather better than the Royal Evo in fact.
+Although moulded entirely from plastic, the Cockpit SX feels very solid and reassuring, rather better than the Royal Evo.
 The absence of a keyboard and the use of a fixed LCD panel help a lot, as does the use of screws to hold the case together (instead of a pair of releasable fasteners on the Evo).
 The downside is that getting into the case is more difficult, involving unscrewing 7 Torx screws.
 But it's a price worth paying.
 At least a Torx key is provided.

 On some units I've seen, there is a minor moulding error which prevents the aerial from sliding out easily from the recess (it should slide out under its own weight).
 This is easily fixed using a file, but you will need to open the case.